-Cash and cash equivalents, consisting of United States Treasury Bills and collateralized short-term repurchase agreements with original maturities of 90 days or less, are carried at amortized cost.
-Investment income represents interest on deposits and gains and losses.
+Cash and cash equivalents are liquid assets with original maturities of 90 days or less, consisting of United States Treasury and New York State bonds and notes, which are carried at amortized cost.
+Investment income represents interest on deposits and the amortization of the discount or premium on cash equivalents.